colin-scott/colin-scott.github.com/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 ---
 Ultimately, the best replication choice depends on your workload and network policies.
-In any case, I hope this post has convinced you that there's more than one way to skin a cat!
+In any case, I hope this post has convinced you that there's more than viable approach to handling concurrency!

 #### Footnotes